peterbourgon/peter-bourgon-org/src/ok-log/index.md

 Also, I was building each log line, of random data, within the hot loop, and burning lots of CPU in math.Rand to do it.
 Precomputing a large, fixed set of random log lines at program start solved that one.
-With those changes, I could easily push plenty of MBps second from each process with negligable load.
+With those changes, I could easily push plenty of MBps second from each process with negligible load.

 I set up between 1–8 forwarders per forward node, times 8 ingest nodes, for 8–64 forwarder processes in total.
 Each process would do 100–1000 records per second, times 100–8000 bytes per record, for up to half a gigabit per second of production capacity.